Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 - When Missouri records more than 23.7 points, it is 0-7 against the spread and 4-3 overall.

-- When Missouri picks up more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.
+- When Missouri amasses more than 344.9 yards, the team is 0-7 against the spread and 4-3 overall.

-- The Tigers have turned the ball over eight times this season, 11 fewer than the Gamecocks have forced (19).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.